Tombstone, the Town Too Tough to Die

 Tombstone, the Town Too Tough to Die is a 1942 American Western film about the Gunfight at the OK Corral.
 It is directed by William McGann and stars Richard Dix as Wyatt Earp, Kent Taylor as Doc Holliday and Edgar Buchanan as Curly Bill Brocious.
 The supporting cast features Rex Bell as Virgil Earp and Victor Jory as Ike Clanton.

 Plot

-Set in the legendary town of Tombstone, Arizona, the plot centers on former gunslinger Wyatt Earp, who helps the sheriff round up criminals.
+Set in the town of Tombstone, Arizona, the plot centers on former gunslinger Wyatt Earp, who helps the sheriff round up criminals.
 Earp becomes a lawman after he sees an outlaw accidentally kill a child during a showdown.
 Earp's brothers and Doc Holliday help him take on the outlaw and his gang.
 More trouble ensues when the sheriff becomes involved with the gang.
 Earp manages to get them on robbery charges and the situation finally culminates at the infamous O.K.
 Corral.